Lack of uniqueness for an elliptic equation with nonlinear and nonlocal drift posed on a torus: Introduction

 where $a>0$ and $\Phi$ is a periodic interaction kernel.
 This type of boundary-value problem arises in the context of periodic homogenization of parabolic problems that have nonlocal drifts.
-Depending on the scaling of the potential $\Phi$, such formulation $(\star)$ appears as cell problem in the said context\footnote{It is worth noting that in homogenization context, cell problems are mathematical objects typically used to incorporate microscopic information into effective coefficients.}.
+Depending on the scaling of the potential $\Phi$, such formulation $(\star)$ appears as a cell problem in the said context\footnote{It is worth noting that in the homogenization context, cell problems are mathematical objects typically used to incorporate microscopic information into effective coefficients.}.

+Our motivation to study ($\star$) stems from exploring a certain class of stochastically interacting particle systems and their mean-field limits.
+Concretely, in some applications one considers the evolution of $N$ particles whose motion is biased by pairwise interactions through a potential (or kernel) $\Phi$, which, at the hydrodynamic level, leads to a drift velocity given by a convolution field of the form $\Phi * \nabla u$, where $u$ denotes the particle density.
+In this perspective, the term $u(\Phi*\nabla u)$ arising in $(\star)$ represents a macroscopic signature of possible aggregation and repulsion originally taking place at microscopic scales.

+Somewhat similar nonlocal interaction mechanisms appear across fields, including collective behavior, swarming, granular media, opinion dynamics, and McKean--Vlasov-type models \cite{Carrillo2003Kinetic,Bolley2013Uniform}.
+In the specific setting we have in mind, the problem ($\star$) arises in the context of multiscale models of sulphation reactions in marble (or in some other porous material), which are important for cultural heritage conservation \cite{Javergaard2026Hybrid}: The spatial distribution of reactive agents is influenced by interactions such as effective attraction/repulsion induced by the material's microstructure or by eventual crowding effects at the pore level.

 The solvability question for the boundary-value problem $(\star)$ can be answered in a straightforward manner.
-While constant solutions are always present, we wonder about their uniqueness.
-This is precisely where this Note contributes: We indicate that lack of uniqueness of solutions is somewhat inherent in this context.
-Our main result tells that, under mild spectral assumptions on the potential $\Phi$, non-constant periodic solutions bifurcate from constant states, naturally yielding non-uniqueness of solutions to the target problem.
-Crandall--Rabinowitz bifurcation theorem will be the main tool used here to clarify the matter.
+While constant solutions are always present, we wonder about their uniqueness within a fixed-mean class.
+In this sense, the bifurcation result below identifies a genuinely nontrivial form of non-uniqueness.
+This is precisely where this Note contributes: we indicate that the lack of uniqueness of solutions is somewhat inherent in this context.
+Our main result states that, under mild spectral assumptions on the potential $\Phi$, non-constant periodic solutions bifurcate from constant states while preserving the mean, naturally yielding non-uniqueness of solutions to the target problem.
+The Crandall--Rabinowitz bifurcation theorem will be the main tool used here to clarify the matter.
+For a long-time behaviour and bifurcation analysis of aggregation-diffusion systems on the torus, see also the recent related work \cite{CarrilloSalmaniw2025}.